 1. Establish and diffuse your social media planning

 A social media plan is an agenda (for example in form of an excel sheet) that summarizes on what date you share what content on which online platform.
 The strategy behind your social media plan has to be in line with your digital marketing strategy as a whole.
-In the end of the day, your social media planning is part of a strategic reflection that you have to share with everyone who is diffusing content about your enterprise.
+At the end of the day, your social media planning is part of a strategic reflection that you have to share with everyone who is diffusing content about your enterprise.
 Don’t hesitate to share it with all your employees because each one of them could potentially be an effective marketing vector.

 - What information do you want to pass?